charvibannur/charvibannur.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer science Graduate student at UC San Diego set to gaduate in 2026 (expected).
-I obtained my undergraduate degree in Computer Science and Engineering from PES University, Bangalore, India in 2024.
+I'm a **Computer science Graduate student at UC San Diego** set to gaduate in 2026 (expected).
+I obtained my undergraduate degree in **Computer Science and Engineering from PES University**, Bangalore, India in 2024.

 ## Research Interests

-My current research interests lie at the intersection of Natural Language Processing, AI Agents and Graph Theory, with a particular focus on the evaluation and application of Large Language Models (LLMs).
+My current research interests lie at the intersection of **Natural Language Processing, AI Agents and Graph Theory**, with a particular focus on the evaluation and application of Large Language Models (LLMs).
 I am working in Prof. Jingbo Shang's Lab on LLM memory in question-answering tasks, comparing their performance across languages using diverse evaluation metrics.

 I am also exploring the use of models like transformers, LSTMs, and LLMs in medical diagnosis, specifically focusing on opioid detection through innovative computational methods.